 After completing the required steps, the lender can sell the home at a foreclosure sale.
 When available, most lenders opt to use the nonjudicial process because it's quicker and cheaper than litigating the matter in court.

-Most residential foreclosures in Maryland are considered nonjudicial, even though a court is minimally involved.
-Here's how the process works.
+Most residential foreclosures in Maryland are considered nonjudicial, even though a court has some involvement Here's how the process works.

 The lender usually must send a notice of intent to foreclose at least 45 days before starting the foreclosure.
 For owner-occupied residential properties, the notice of intent must include a loss mitigation application and mediation information if the lender offers prefile mediation.
-The notice will also provide the name and contact information for the current owner of the loan and servicer.
+You get 25 days to complete the request for mediation form and file it with the Circuit Court where the foreclosure action has been filed.
 (Md.
-Code Ann., Real Prop. § 7-105.1).
+Code, Real Prop. § 7-105.1 (2025).)

 The lender usually can't file the Order to Docket in court until the later of 90 days after default or 45 days after the notice of intent to foreclose.
 But the lender can ask a court to waive these requirements under some circumstances, like if you never made any payments on the loan or you abandon the home.
 (Md.
-Code Ann., Real Prop. § 7-105.1).
+Code, Real Prop. § 7-105.1 (2025).)
 Also, remember that federal law generally requires the servicer to wait until the borrower is over 120 days delinquent before filing an Order to Docket with the court.

 The sale is an auction, which is open to the public.
 At the sale, the lender usually makes a credit bid.
 The lender can bid up to the total amount owed, including fees and costs, or it may bid less.
 In some states, including Maryland, when the lender is the high bidder at the sale but bids less than the total debt, it can get a deficiency judgment against the borrower.